dyte-io/ui-kit-addons/Readme.md

 This [repository](https://github.com/dyte-io/ui-kit-addons) contains all the ui-kit addons available for the Dyte Web SDK.

+A comprehensive guide detailing the usage of these ui-kit addons is available [here](https://dyte.io/blog/ui-kit-add-ons/).

 ## Samples

 Here are the list of available samples at the moment.